project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/sunbird_actor_servc.md

 - Your machine has the ability to run the Akka actor in local, remote or mixed mode

-- Running Akka actor either in local or remote mode depends on setting keys in configuration file, similarly background job actor can also be executed using any of the modes.
+- Running Akka actor either in local or remote mode depends on setting keys in configuration file.
+Similarly, the background job actor can also be executed using any of the modes

 ### Implementing Actor System